by Genius Sky May 14, 2021 14 min read

 So, not all the battery energy is used by the device.

 The boost converter also consumes battery energy.

-As a result of the 3.7V to 5V conversion, you lose some extra battery energy.
+During the conversion from 3.7V to 5V, you lose some battery energy.

-mAh does not indicate the stored energy directly.
-Thus the first step is to calculate the battery energy Wh.
+mAh is not a direct indicator of the stored energy.
+The first step is to calculate the battery energy Wh.